 Passing Up the Tax Paperwork

 First, not filing and not paying are two very different violations, with different penalties.
 If you don’t fill out the forms and send them in, the IRS can still determine your tax liability based on your W-2s, 1099s, or other tax documents.
-Whether you do your own taxes or visit a CPA, passing the work on to the IRS might sound like the cheaper, easier, more attractive option.
-Leaving the work to the IRS requires no effort, but they’re not exactly going to look for extra deductions on your behalf.
+Whether you do your own taxes or a CPA arranges your taxes for you, passing the work on to the IRS might sound like the cheaper, easier, more attractive option.
+Leaving the work to the IRS requires no effort – but they’re not exactly going to look for extra deductions on your behalf.
 The final result will end up weighing heavily in their favor.

-The IRS will mail you a letter with their version of your tax return, and they’ll require that you either accept the tax return they sent, send them one that you completed, or fill out a form stating why you don’t need to file a tax return at all.
+The IRS will mail you a letter with its version of your tax return, and it requires that you either accept the tax return it sent, submit one that you completed, or fill out a form stating why you don’t need to file a tax return at all.
 You’ll have 30 days to respond to this letter.
-If you don’t respond, they’ll send you another, harsher letter giving you 90 more days to respond.
+If you don’t respond, the IRS will send you another, harsher letter giving you 90 more days to respond.

-Those 120 days might sound like a tax holiday, but your unpaid taxes are racking up serious fees and interest charges.
-You’ll get slapped with a penalty of 5% of the unpaid amount for each month and part of a month that you don’t pay, up to a total of 25% of the original amount you owed.
+Those 120 days might sound like a tax holiday, but during this time, your unpaid taxes rack up serious fees and interest charges.
+You’ll get slapped with a penalty of 5% of the unpaid amount for each month and part of a month that you don’t pay, up to a total of 25% of the original amount owed.

 In comparison, if you or your accountant filed your paperwork, but you didn’t pay everything you owe, the penalty is “only” 0.5% per month on the unpaid amount.
 The 25% cap still applies.
 If you didn’t file and didn’t pay your taxes, the penalty is capped at 5% per month or part month.
 If you’re more than 60 days late filing the return, you’ll also face a minimum fee of $135 on top of the penalty.
 These late fees add up, but nowhere near as quickly as the costs of not filing at all.

-Though the financial charges for not filing or not paying on time are steep, you generally won’t need to worry about major federal charges of tax evasion unless you’re intentionally avoiding them.
+Though the financial charges for not filing or not paying on time are steep, you generally do not need to worry about major federal charges of tax evasion unless you’re intentionally avoiding them.
 Criminal tax evasion involves not only not paying your taxes, but also demonstrating a willful attempt to avoid paying and taking specific actions to avoid generating financial paperwork.
-These specific actions are tricks like putting your assets in another person’s name or getting paid under the table to avoid getting a W-2.
+These specific actions include tricks such as putting your assets in another person’s name, or receiving pay under the table to avoid getting a W-2.

 Don’t take that strict definition as permission to skip filing every now and then.
-You can still get hit with other charges, like willful failure to pay tax or file a return.
-That charge still carries a prison sentence of up to a year, and stiff fines.
+You can still get hit with other charges, such as willful failure to pay tax or file a return.
+That charge still carries a prison sentence of up to a year, as well as stiff fines.

-Once the IRS figures out how much you should have paid, how are they going to get their money if you avoid them?
-If you don’t respond to any of their letters or calls, the IRS will start to reach into your pockets using these common methods:
+Once the IRS figures out how much you should have paid, do not try to ignore its attempts to contact you.
+If you don’t respond to any letters or calls, the IRS will start to reach into your pockets using these common methods: